Marriage and civil partnership ceremonies

 - a naval, military or air force chapel registered for marriage

-- at the residence of a housebound or detained person
+- at the residence of a housebound or detained person.

 Please be aware that the list of approved premises in Ealing changes regularly.
 If your desired venue is not on our list please contact the venue directly to ensure they are officially registered for legal marriages before contacting us.
 With the exception of The Brentham Club, the fee you pay online, is for the registrars to attend your ceremony and does not include venue hire fees.

 If you want to have a ceremony in a registered building, a church or chapel of the Church of England or Church in Wales, please contact the person in charge of the building.
 Talk to them about the date and time of your ceremony and also confirm they are registered for marriage.

-What do Ealing register office offer?
+What does Ealing Register Office offer?

-With its attractive grounds and ample parking, this venue is ideally suited for Civil Ceremonies.
+With its attractive grounds and ample parking, this venue is ideally suited for civil ceremonies.

 Ceremonies will usually take place between 8am and 6pm.
 However, later ceremony times will be considered in some circumstances.
 Please contact the register office for further information.